Tree automata and pigeonhole classes of matroids: I: Introduction

 The \emph{counting monadic second-order language} \cmso\ is described in \Cref{logic}.
 Our main theorem identifies the structural properties underlying the proof of Hlin\v{e}n\'{y}'s Theorem.

 \begin{theorem} Let \mcal{M} be an efficiently pigeonhole class of matroids.
 Let $\psi$ be a sentence in \cmso.
-There is a fixed-parameter tractable algorithm for testing whether matroids in \mcal{M} satisfy $\psi$, where the parameter is branch-width. \end{theorem}
+We can test whether matroids in \mcal{M} satisfy $\psi$ with an algorithm that is fixed-parameter tractable with respect to branch-width. \end{theorem}